mark-watson/haskell_book/manuscript/kgcreator.md

 We have not looked at an example of using command line arguments yet so let's go into some detail on how we do this.
-Previously when we have defined an output target executable in our **.cabal** file, in this case *KGCreator-exe*, we can use stack to build the executable and run it with:
+Previously when we have defined an output target executable in our **.cabal** file, in this case *KGCreator-exe*, we could use stack to build the executable and run it with:

 {lang="bash",linenos=off}
 ~~~~~~~~